sgolebiewski-intel/openvino/docs/notebooks/text-prediction-with-output.rst

     import gradio as gr

     if model_name.value == "PersonaGPT (Converastional)":
-        if interactive_mode.value == 'Plain':
+        if interactive_mode.value == "Plain":
             conversation = Conversation()
             user_prompt = None
+            pre_written_prompts = [
+                "Hi,How are you?",
-            pre_written_prompts = ["Hi,How are you?", "What are you doing?", "I like to dance,do you?", "Can you recommend me some books?"]
+                "What are you doing?",
+                "I like to dance,do you?",
+                "Can you recommend me some books?",
+            ]
             # Number of responses generated by model
             n_prompts = 10
             for i in range(n_prompts):